learnscripture/learnscripture.net/docs/texts.rst

 As a result, and due to the fact that they sometimes come from different sources (e.g. ESV via its web API), the process for adding them is not fully automated.
-Some old scripts that were used (and probably won't run now) are found in ``scripts/``.

 The texts themselves are deliberately not stored in the repo because of copyright, and because they would be large.
 Some of the texts are available in the learnscripture-texts repo, where there are not copyright issues.
+That repo also contains scripts used to convert from various formats and import into the database.

 A further constraint is the need to generate 'suggestions' for any text (used in the 'on screen testing' method).
 This is done using Markov chain